tomgonzo/aws-modernization-with-snyk-and-eks/content/50-module2-gain-visibility-with-snyk/54-update-bitbucket-pipelines.md

     - <<: *scan-push-image
 ```

+The `Pipe` uses a containerized Snyk CLI and supports publishing the results to Bitbucket as a Report artifact.
+This type of information is handy for teams that want to store Snyk results as evidence for each pipeline run.

 ### Step 3 - Add Snyk scanning of open source

-Finally, uncomment the section to scan the Container Image after it's built.
+Snyk's Bitbucket Pipe also supports SCA for Container Images.
+Uncommenting the section below uses the Snyk Pipe to scan the Goof Container Image after it's built.

 ```yaml
 scan-push-image: &scan-push-image